Skip to content

 Winner: international reach

-United / 392 destinations, 74 countries, Star Alliance
+United / around 390 destinations, about 75 countries, Star Alliance

 Winner: cheapest domestic leisure fares